 The goal of the New England Comparative Effectiveness Public Advisory Council (CEPAC) is to provide a forum in which all these different strands of evidence, information, and public and private values are discussed together, in a public and transparent process.
 Funded by a consortium of state Medicaid agencies, private payers, and integrated provider groups, and backed by a diverse set of New England state policymakers, the mission of CEPAC is to provide objective, independent guidance on how information on comparative effectiveness can best be used across New England to improve the quality and value of health care services.
 The Council is an independent body composed of clinicians and patient or public members from each New England state with skills in the interpretation and application of medical evidence in health care delivery.
+CEPAC members are not selected for their expertise in the topic being addressed, but rather to provide an objective view of the evidence.
+At each meeting, CEPAC members make a determination of whether or not the evidence is adequate to demonstrate the comparative clinical effectiveness and value of the clinical interventions being addressed (see Section 7).
 Representatives of state public health programs and of regional private payers are included as ex-officio members of CEPAC.
 The latest information on CEPAC, including conflict of interest policies and guidelines for submitting comments, is available online: cepac.icer-review.org.